MappingAndCo/leaflet-template-with-browserify/README.md

 }
 ```

 This means that when we run `$ npm run build` on the terminal, browserify will take everything that is required on **app.js** and write it out to a new file called **bundle.js**.
-That file is the only js file that we need to include on the **index.html**, forget about importing all the libraries one by one to get leaflet.js, jQuery, lodash ... all will be bundle in just one file.
+That file is the only js file that we need to include on the **index.html**, forget about importing all the libraries one by one to get leaflet.js, jQuery, lodash ... each file is concatenated into a single javascript file.

+The bundle.js you generate is completely self-contained and has everything the application needs to work with a pretty negligible overhead.

-That means that everytime you do a change on the code you need to do `$ npm run build`, to avoid that we use [watchify](https://github.com/substack/watchify).
+This means that everytime you do a change on the code you need to do `$ npm run build`, to avoid that we use [watchify](https://github.com/substack/watchify).
 You just type `$ npm run watch`, and every time you do a save the bundle will automaticaly be compiled.

+Take a look at [browserify handbook](https://github.com/substack/browserify-handbook)

 ## Detect JavaScript Problems